bbolker/stat744/README.md

 Everything below is tentative/subject to modification.

-**Schedule**: Monday/Thursday 14:30-16:00, Hamilton Hall 207.
+**Schedule**: Monday/Thursday 14:30-16:00, Hamilton Hall 207. **The first class meeting will be on Thursday 14 September** (sorry for Mosaic-assisted confusion!)
 (This will certainly conflict with some schedules; priority for rescheduling will be given in the order: course organizer > enrolled students > postdocs and unenrolled students > other faculty.)

+**Registration**: if you are having trouble registering (the course is capped at 18 students), please contact me (`bolker@mcmaster.ca`) and Cc: `graduate@math.mcmaster.ca`.

 **Course goal/plan**: A broad, practically oriented survey of methods for estimating parameters from (nonlinear stochastic) dynamical systems, focused on ecological/evolutionary/epidemiological examples.
 Most classes will consist of student presentations/worked exercises on specific methods.